salzmanlab-admin/DEEPEST-Fusion/README.md

 - Bowtie2 index files for indel junctions (for junctions with up to 5 symmetric indels at the splice site)
 - Fastq files for the input RNA-Seq data
 - Pickle files for genes/exons annotation
-- Pickle file for the known fusions list (a list of known fusions constructed based on ChimerDB 3.0 curated list of known cancer fusions)
+- Pickle file for the known fusions list (a database of candidate fusions constructed based on `ChimerDB 3.0`, a curated list of known cancer fusions)
 - Bowtie2 index files for known fusions

 Note: Since index files are too large to be uploaded to githiub, we provide original reference fasta files (genome, transcriptome, regular junctions, scrambled junctions, ribosome) along with needed scripts/instructions for generating index files here: